 In recent years there has been a trend to market stunted pigs as teacup pigs or miniatures.
 Buyers are unaware that the pigs will grow, although they do grow slowly.
 These stunted animals often develop inner problems such as liver shunts, and as their internal organs eventually grow faster than their skeletal system they often have a lot of other serious health problems.

-Some pigs have more hair than others, the ones with little hair are prone to sunburn.
+Some pigs have more hair than others, and the ones with little hair are prone to sunburn.

 Gilts are old enough to breed around 5 months of age, but it is best to wait until they are six to eight months of age.